clarin-eric/ieee-metadata-hackathon/examples/README.md

 * [Curation module page for the SpokenCorpusProfile profile](https://clarin.oeaw.ac.at/curate/#!ResultView/profile/id/clarin.eu:cr1:p_1422885449343)

+### Challenge suggestions

+* The metadata in this example set is of good quality.
+Therefore it lends itself to being 'mashed up' with other data sets.
+For example, some of the metadata records provide _location_ information (e.g. [Sprachvariation in Norddeutschland (SiN)](http://hackathon.cmdi.clarin.eu/vlo/record?q=_componentProfile:SpokenCorpusProfile&docId=http_58__47__47_hdl.handle.net_47_11022_47_0000-0000-7EE2-4)).
+This information is not available for filtering or shown prominently in the VLO.
+However the information is available in the CMDI records and can be used to organise records geographically for presentation and retrieval purposes.
+* Alternatively, the geographical information in the records could be aligned and with a geographical database such as [GeoNames](http://www.geonames.org/) and annotated accordingly, thus enriching the metadata.

 ## Set 2: *Wolfenbuettel Digital Library* records

 As described on its [website](http://www.hab.de/en/home/library/wolfenbuettel-digital-library.html), "[in] the Wolfenbüttel Digital Library the Herzog August Bibliothek presents in digital facsimile selected items from its collections which are rare, outstanding, frequently used, or currently most relevant for research".